 Farmers are required to contact an approved collector within 24 hours of death to arrange delivery of the carcase to an approved sampling site within a further 48 hours.
-These cattle deaths must be recorded in the movement register within seven days, notified to the British Cattle Movement Service (BCMS) within seven days and the cattle passports returned to BCMS, also within seven days.
+Within seven days these cattle deaths must be recorded in the holding register, notified to the British Cattle Movement Service (BCMS) and the cattle passports returned to BCMS.

-All fallen cattle that die or are slaughtered on farm or in transit (other than for human consumption) must be tested for BSE if they are over:
+All fallen cattle that die or are killed on-farm or in transit (other than for human consumption) must be tested for BSE if they are over:

-- 24 months old if born in Romania, Bulgaria, Croatia or any non-EU country
+- 24 months old if born in Bulgaria, Romania or any non-EU country other than the UK

 The carcases are the responsibility of the cattle keeper and must be sent to an approved sampling site.